quantuminformation/solar-popup/README.md

 ## Why

-I made this popup was for my own consumption, but you are free to use it too!
+I made this popup because I had a requirement for a slide-in and slide-out popup with smooth CSS transitions, including a fade-in and fade-out modal background.
+I also wanted hooks for once the popup had left the screen and being able to inject arbitrary html inside it.

 ## Features

 - It will close on ESC press key, clicking on the close x button anchor or submit events from children
-- Adds a modal background that fades in with CSS3 transitions
+- Adds a modal background that fades in/our with CSS3 transitions
-- Popup itself slides in with CSS3 transitions
+- Popup itself slides in/out with CSS3 transitions

 ## Demo